Defined term

 - Other observed source — long-tail domains not yet classified by deterministic rules

-- Engine coverage — which engines cite this source, revealing cross-engine trust patterns
+- Answer-engine breadth — how many of the monitored engines cite the source, revealing cross-engine trust

-- Vertical spread — how many B2B industry verticals the source appears in
+- Segment spread — how many category and question-type segments the source appears in

 Why the MRI matters